Close Banner

 Managing a Large Group at Disneyland - Snacks

-When different members keep running off for a snack line, it slows the whole group down.
-Bring some snacks and drinks with you to save money and time.
-Have the scheduler plan snack times for everyone’s favorite Disneyland snacks.
-When we have a large group at Disneyland, we like to plan a group snack time in Frontierland where the stand that sells turkey legs, corn on the cob, chimichangas and fruit is just steps from the churro cart, which is just across from the popcorn cart.
+When we have a large group at Disneyland, we like to plan a group snack time in Frontierland near Ship to Shore Marketplace, which sells turkey legs, corn on the cob, chimichangas, dill pickles, Mickey pretzels, frozen lemonade and fruit.
+It is just steps from the churro cart, which is just across from the popcorn cart.
 While there is something for everyone, we try to steer the tadpoles into getting some of the healthier and heartier on-the-go Disneyland foods.
 Time to divide and conquer!
 Everyone can get their favorite snack by sending one person to each line with orders from the group to save time.
 With must-have snack cravings satisfied in just a few short minutes, it’s time to press on!

 14. Wear Matching Colors